2017: The Year of Women in Suits

 3. Octavia Spencer

 Spencer was a vision at this year’s Golden Globes.
 While most opted for elaborate tulle and bedazzled ball gowns, Octavia took a more refined and simplistic, but nonetheless striking route.
 In a navy tailored suit with tuxedo pants, the actor looked classic and comfortable.
-With a pair of velvet platforms, cascading earrings, and a showstopping emerald ring, a little glitz and glam rounded out the ensemble to create a complete stunning look.
+With a pair of velvet platforms, cascading earrings, and a showstopping emerald ring, a little glitz and glam rounded out the ensemble to create a completely stunning look.

 4. Kim Kardashian West